-- (a) The RSE's trustee is responsible for complying with the requirements of the SIS Act, SIS Regulations, the Reporting Standards made under APRA Reporting Standards, the Corporations Act and Corporations Regulations. - (b) The trustee is also responsible, under the following Conditions of the 'Schedule additional conditions imposed under Section 29EA of the Act' of the RSE Licence issued by APRA for: - (i) Condition C1 - - Maintaining an identifiable amount of minimum liquid assets of at least \$250,000 at all times in the form specified. - Ensuring that, at all times, the fund held an identifiable amount of minimum liquid assets of at least an amount, as specified above, in the form specified. - Maintaining the required level of minimum liquid assets in the form specified and for determining that this has occurred during year ended 30 June 2016. - Internal control relevant to the maintenance of the form in which the minimum liquid assets is held.
+- (a) The superannuation entity's trustee is responsible for complying with the requirements of the SIS Act, SIS Regulations, the Reporting Standards made under s.
+13 of the FSCODA Reporting Standards, the Corporations Act and Corporations Regulations. - (b) The trustee is also responsible, under the following Conditions of the 'Schedule additional conditions imposed under Section 29EA of the Act' of the RSE Licence issued by APRA for: - (i) Condition C1 - - Maintaining an identifiable amount of minimum liquid assets of at least \$250,000 at all times in the form specified; and - Ensuring that, at all times, the fund held an identifiable amount of minimum liquid assets of at least an amount, as specified above, in the form specified. - Maintaining the required level of minimum liquid assets in the form specified and for determining that this has occurred during year ended 30 June 2015. - Internal control relevant to the maintenance of the form in which the minimum liquid assets is held.

-The trustee is responsible, under Prudential Standard SPS 114 Operational Risk Financial Requirement (SPS 114), for maintaining financial resources at the required target amount in accordance with its Operational Risk Financial Requirement ORFR strategy.
+The trustee is responsible, under Prudential Standard SPS 114 Operational Risk Financial Requirement (SPS 114), for maintaining financial resources at the required target amount in accordance with its ORFR strategy.
 The financial resources held to meet the ORFR target amount must be held either as:

-- (a) an operational risk reserve within an RSE; - (b) operational risk trustee capital held by the RSE licensee; or - (c) a combination of both an operational risk reserve held within an RSE and operational risk trustee capital held by the RSE licensee.
+- (a) an operational risk reserve within an registrable superannuation entity; - (b) operational risk trustee capital held by the RSE licensee; or - (c) a combination of both an operational risk reserve held within an registrable superannuation entity and operational risk trustee capital held by the RSE licensee.